nguyenquan132/Hotel-Search-and-Recommendation-via-Question-Answering/README.md

 ## Introduction
 In the era of travel and technological advancement, searching for and recommending hotels that meet users' needs has become a critical challenge.
 This problem requires not only the ability to retrieve accurate information but also the capability to understand the context and specific requirements of users through natural language questions.

-**Objective**: To build a system capable of answering user questions about hotels while providing recommendations based on criteria such as location, desciprtion, ratings.
+**Objective**: To build a system capable of answering user questions about hotels while providing recommendations based on criteria such as location, description, and ratings.

 **Key Features**:
 * Preprocess and analyze data before chunking to improve retrieval efficiency.